VVS Diamonds Buying Guide, Pros & Cons, Prices

 VVS Diamonds & the 4Cs

-To keep up with the trend and improve the transparency of grading diamonds, the Gemological Institute of America (GIA) developed a diamond grading system in the 1940s, popularly referred to as the 4Cs – cut, clarity, color, and carat.
+In the 1940s, the Gemological Institute of America developed a diamond grading system to improve transparency, popularly referred to as the 4Cs—cut, clarity, color, and carat.

 Among the 4Cs, cut measures the proportions, polish, and symmetry of a diamond.
 During the cutting process, slight angles are sculpted into the hard surface of a stone to create facets that eventually define the overall shape of a diamond.
 It will lead to dullness if the facets are poorly placed, whereas diamonds with perfectly placed facets are often full of fire and brilliance.
 While diamonds are cut into various shapes, roughly 60-70% are cut into round brilliant cut diamonds.